dyne/Zenroom/lib/niwi/docs/pbsch-profile.md

 This v1 profile has the following known limitations:

-1. **Cmt is a prototype**: The commitment uses a simple hash-based opening proof instead of a Fischlin-style extractable commitment.
-   See `pbsch-verification-matrix.md` for the security implications.
+1. **Cmt is not final**: CMT2 is a public Fiat-Shamir Pedersen-opening proof, and Lua RPBSch production helpers now require valid CMT2 proofs for `C` and `S`.
+It is still not the final Fischlin/Pas-style straight-line extractable commitment needed for paper-exact claims.

 2. **P(φ, m) = 1 only**: No custom predicates are supported.